D3lt4lph4/jpeg_deep/README.md

 ### Starting the training

-Once you have defined all the variables and modified the config files to your needs, simply run the following command:
+Once you have defined all the variables and modified the config files to your needs, simply run the following command (you will need to update some of the parameters to when not using horovod):

 ```bash
 python training.py -c <config_dir_path> --no-horovod